yuxuan-ji/lunastra/README.md

 ## Acknowledgement

-Lunastra was built upon a partial ES6 port of [Elasticlunr](https://github.com/weixsong/elasticlunr.js) (you can find the initial es6 ported module in the _base_ branch).
+Lunastra was built upon a partial ES6 revamp of [Elasticlunr](https://github.com/weixsong/elasticlunr.js) (you can find this partial module in the _base_ branch).

 ## Contributing